" "

 This course is taken after Principles of Agricultural Entrepreneurship.
 Students work in teams on a single new venture idea to further master concepts introduced in the previous course.
 They learn new venture development in a learn-by-doing process: from opportunity specification to development of a compelling case, and development of an executable plan.
 The class is conducted in a clinic setting where student teams analyze entrepreneurial ideas for business viability.
 New venture ideas may be provided by the teacher, by other departments in CALS seeking economic collaboration, by agribusinesses who seek a case study partnership with the class, or by students.
 The end result is actionable plans for new ventures that are ready for presentation to prospective investors.

-Students will learn skills such as:
+Students will learn to:

-• How to collect and analyze needed data
+• Collect and analyze needed data

 Students will finish with actionable plans for new ventures that are ready for presentation to prospective investors.

-The course is taken after Agribusiness New Venture Development.
+This course is taken after Agribusiness New Venture Development.
 Its focus is to provide students an opportunity to embed themselves within the entrepreneurial community while advising and working with real ventures and engaging in experiential learning.
 Several field trips will be taken to visit agribusiness entrepreneurs.
 The clinical practicum provides students the tools needed to execute on their own ideas within their new ventures or existing ventures partnered with the Entrepreneurship Clinic.

-• Be engaged in the entrepreneurial community
+• entrepreneurial community engagement

 Advisory Council